DNM1008/AutoHotkey-Scripts/README.md

   *  Code is very slightly modified from: https://superuser.com/a/1435341
   *  Dependency :https://github.com/Ciantic/VirtualDesktopAccessor
   *  Note: make sure the script and the dll are in the same folder
+* Program Volume Control controls the volume of Firefox and Discord without you having to go into the settings.
+I choose Firefox and Discord Canary because those are the two programs that I needed to change volume the most.
+  *  Hold F while adjusting the volume to adjust Firefox's volume relative to the current system volume setting, hold D for Discord (I use Discord Canary, if you use normal Discord, change DiscordCanary.exe to Discord
+  * Main code is from https://www.autohotkey.com/boards/viewtopic.php?f=76&t=46654&start=20